ENTRIES FOR THE 2012 PRIZE ARE NOW CLOSED. UPDATED INFORMATION FOR 2013 SUBMISSIONS WILL POSTED SOON.

 What are the prizes?

 There is one prize only: the winning entry will receive £500.
-However, we will endeavour to promote the shortlist as widely as possible within the book trade and within the radical publishing community.
+We will endeavour to promote the shortlist as widely as possible within the book trade and within the radical publishing community.

 Who is behind the Bread and Roses Award?